SciCompKL/MeDiPack/doc/Tutorial1.md

 a special treatment for AD is required the additional operations are performed before and/or after the MPI method is called.

 The next step is the initialization of the AD tool.
 It needs to be done after MPI is initialized.
 Usually the AD tool provides an implementation of the medi::ADToolInterface from MeDiPack.
-For CoDiPack the interfaces are provided in the externals folder.
+For CoDiPack the interfaces are provided in the tools/mpi folder.
 ~~~
 #include <medi/medi.hpp>

 #include <codi.hpp>
-#include <codi/externals/codiMpiTypes.hpp>
+#include <codi/tools/mpi/codiMpiTypes.hpp>

 using namespace medi;

-using MpiTypes = CoDiMpiTypes<codi::RealReverse>;
+using MpiTypes = codi::CoDiMpiTypes<codi::RealReverse>;
 MpiTypes* mpiTypes;

 int main(int nargs, char** args) {